1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 1983 GM Denning DenAir Mono, Driver #4, highlighting original livery, now with black rear pillars, Melbourne VIC, May 1984

 This GM Denning DenAir Mono, build number 955, is powered by a GM Detroit Diesel V8 2 stroke engine, 568ci model 8V71, rear mounted in-line, with a 5 speed Fuller constant mesh transmission.
+The design was the the final interpretation of the GM Denning Mono series.

 The Story